Jacob-Friesen/obscurejs/README.md

 <hr/>
 * [arrayFrom.js](http://obscurejavascript.tumblr.com/post/160414597180/arrayfrom-in-javascript): Array.from and how it simplifies multiple types of array conversions.
 * [constructor.js](http://obscurejavascript.tumblr.com/post/157159010351/constructors-in-javascript): How the constructor property in ever JS object is useful.
+* [destructuringAssignment.js](#): Assigning to multiple variables by mapping directly to an object.
 * [fluentInterface.js](http://obscurejavascript.tumblr.com/post/158860952073/fluent-interfaces-in-javascript): An explanation of fluent interfaces and how repeater methods can be added to them.
 * [forOf.js](http://obscurejavascript.tumblr.com/post/159384822891/forof-in-javascript): What `for...of` loops are.
 * [getterSetterAutomation.js](http://obscurejavascript.tumblr.com/post/159121952199/gettersetter-automation-in-javascript): How to automate getters and setters for functions.